 Back to the People’s Pavilion at Dutch Design Week 2017.
 “The building is a design of bureau SLA & Overtreders W. The designers have given a radical new impulse to the notion of a circular economy: the pavilion is made with 100% borrowed materials.
 Materials from suppliers and producers, but also from Eindhoven residents.
 Concrete and wooden beams, facade elements, glass roof, recycled plastic cladding: everything is borrowed for 9 days and will be returned to the owners after the DDW.”
 To demonstrate nothing went to waste, they photographed all the materials when received and when returned.
 The images were identical, documenting the full process.

 When building and implementing a security capability, consider it like the People’s Pavilion, with a majority of the components coming from the IT team.
 Determine what those parts are.
 Determine how they’re supplied (with, for example, SIPOC diagrams.)
 Determine who will be responsible (with, for example, RASCI charts.)
-And finally, reduce any waste in building the security capability.
+Reduce any waste in building the security capability.
 And finally, to prepare for future projects, design for disassembly.

 To get the most out of a security program, begin with the configuration and operation of secured IT.
 Then reduce any wasted effort and smooth out the hand-off between security and IT.